N. S. Subba Rao: Recognition

 In recognition of a lifetime of contribution to the Princely State of Mysore, the Maharaja of Mysore Nalwadi Krishna Raja Wodeyar conferred on N. S. Subba Rao the 'Rajakaryapraveena of the Gandabherunda Order' in 1937.
 The University of Mysore has instituted 'The N. S. Subba Rao Cash Prize' to the student with the highest marks in the M. A. Economics each year.
 Poet Laureate Rabindranath Tagore had a fond relationship with N. S. Subba Rao through their many correspondences and even introduced him at one of the International Conferences as a "Prince Among Men!".
 N. S. Subba Rao was appointed as Honorary Secretary of 'Inter-University Association' from 1923 - 25.
 He presided over the 'All India Educational Conference' in 1931.
 N. S. Subba Rao also presided over the Kannada Sahitya Sammelan at Bombay in December 1935.

 Death

-N. S. Subba Rao passed away on 29 June 1943 at the age of 58 years at Bangalore.
+N. S. Subba Rao died on 29 June 1943 at the age of 58 years at Bangalore.